 In what fora are insurance disputes litigated?

-In the Turkish judicial system, insurance disputes are resolved by the commercial courts, irrespective of the amount or value of the dispute.
+In the Turkish judicial system, in principle, insurance disputes are resolved by the commercial courts, irrespective of the amount or value of the dispute.
 On the other hand, insurance disputes arising out of maritime law are heard by a specialised commercial court.
-If a province has no specialised court or any other regular commercial court, disputes are heard by the general competent court, namely a civil court of first instance.
+Insurance disputes to which a consumer is a party are heard by consumer courts.
+If a province has no specialised or regular commercial court, disputes are heard by the general competent court, namely a civil court of first instance.

-The Code of Civil Procedure provides the claimant with a number of alternative courts with jurisdiction for insurance disputes, including the commercial courts at the domicile of the defendant, and the place of immovable property or risk that is claimed to have triggered the insurance coverage.
-The Code on Private International Law and International Civil Procedure No. 5718 designates specific jurisdictions for the cases arising from insurance contract disputes including foreign elements, and clearly states that these specific jurisdictions cannot be contracted otherwise by the parties.
+The Code of Civil Procedure No. 6100 provides the claimant with several alternative courts with jurisdiction for insurance disputes, including the commercial courts at the defendant's domicile and the place of immovable property or risk that is claimed to have triggered the insurance coverage.
+The Code on Private International Law and International Civil Procedure No. 5718 designates specific jurisdictions for the cases arising from insurance contract disputes, including foreign elements, and clearly states that these specific jurisdictions cannot be contracted otherwise by the parties.
 Article 46 of the Code on Private International Law and International Civil Procedure No. 5718 provides that the relevant jurisdictional rules shall prevail:

-As an alternative, the Insurance Arbitration Commission (Commission), which is incorporated under the Insurance Union of Turkey, is a feasible dispute-solving mechanism alternative to court proceedings.
-No arbitration clause is needed to apply to the tribunal, provided that the insurer is a member of the Commission.
-The total number of disputes settled by the Commission reached 566,826 as of 30 September 2021.
-The number of the applications made to the Commission reached 196,046 as of 30 September 2021 with an increase of around 52 per cent compared to 2020.
-The proceedings conducted before the Commission is a unique mechanism of dispute resolution, since it lacks some of the essential aspects of arbitration, as no arbitration agreement is concluded between the parties and the arbitrators are appointed by the Commission, instead of the parties, from the arbitrators registered in the Commission's list.
+As an alternative, the Insurance Arbitration Commission (Commission), incorporated under the Insurance Union of Turkey, is a feasible dispute-solving mechanism alternative to court proceedings.
+No arbitration clause is needed toapply to the tribunal, provided that the insurer is a member of the Commission.
+The total number of disputes settled by the Commission reached 621.324 as of 31 December 2021.
+The number of applications made to the Commission reached 294.459 as of 31 December 2021, with an increase of around 128 per cent compared to 2020.
+The proceedings conducted before the Commission is a unique mechanism of dispute resolution since it lacks some of theessential aspects of arbitration, as no arbitration agreement is concluded between the parties and the arbitrators are appointed by the Commission, instead of the parties, from the arbitrators registered in the Commission's list.

 It is also possible to initiate international or domestic arbitration proceedings pertaining to insurance disputes.